MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-cm/create-an-application-to-deploy-with-windows-10-using-configuration-manager.md

 -   Windows 10

-Microsoft Endpoint Manager supports deploying applications as part of the Windows 10 deployment process.
-In this section, you create an application in Microsoft Endpoint Manager that you later configure the task sequence to use.
+Microsoft Configuration Manager supports deploying applications as part of the Windows 10 deployment process.
+In this section, you create an application in Microsoft Configuration Manager that you later configure the task sequence to use.

 For the purposes of this guide, we'll use one server computer: CM01.
 - CM01 is a domain member server and Configuration Manager software distribution point.
 In this guide, CM01 is a standalone primary site server.
 CM01 is running Windows Server 2019.
 However, an earlier, supported version of Windows Server can also be used.